The picturesque village of Siusi allo Sciliar, Door to the Dolomites, lies at the foot of the Seiser Alm and the Sciliar/Schlern:

-- Easy access to the Alpe di Siusi
+- Easy access to the Seiser Alm

 As far back as the beginning of the 19th century, the little town in the mountains was a magnet for illustrious artists, crowned heads of State and Russian nobility

 .
-Writer Carl Zuckmayer holidayed here in Siusi allo Sciliar, as did Russian researcher Count Aleksej Bobrinskoj, and the last king of Saxony, Frederick III.
+Writer Carl Zuckmayer holidayed here in Siusi allo Sciliar, as did Russian researcher Count Aleksej Bobrinski, and the last king of Saxony, Frederick III.
 The latter is also the namesake of the Veduta del Re/Köngiswarte (Eng.
 ‘King’s Keep’) lookout point in the Laranza Forest.

 A holiday in Siusi promises myriad journeys of discovery along the many theme trails

-: On the Geologist’s Trail you will travel through 270 million years of the Earth’s history, while families can also follow in the trails of poet and Knight Oswald von Wolkenstein for a time and leap back into the Middle Ages.
+: on the Geologist’s Trail you will travel through 270 million years of the Earth’s history, while families can also follow in the trails of poet and Knight Oswald von Wolkenstein for a time and leap back into the Middle Ages.
 And if you fancy a glimpse into the fascinating world of boletus, chanterelle, fly agaric and more, just head out along the mushroom trail in Siusi allo Sciliar.

 Siusi allo Sciliar has remained true to its rustic, mountain village character, and is also one of the most popular set-off points for tours around the Seiser Alm